 Basic Guidelines for Islamic Investing

-- Steer clear of conventional bonds and savings accounts that earn interest.
+Do not invest in traditional bonds or savings accounts that earn interest.

 Types of Islamic Investment Opportunities